Scarce Workers, High Wages?: Empirical Results

 \paragraph{Further Robustness Checks.}

-In addition to addressing the role of productivity shocks, we test the robustness of our baseline instrumental variable effect of tightness on wages in various other dimensions.
-Figure~\ref{fig:robustness} visualizes the robustness checks whose effects turn out to be very similar compared to our baseline elasticity of 0.011.
+In addition to addressing the role of productivity shocks, we test the robustness of our baseline instrumental variable effect of tightness on wages in various other dimensions, as illustrated in Figure~\ref{fig:robustness}.

 First, we use a broader definition of occupational labor markets using the leading two (rather than three) digits (``occupational main group'') along with the fifth digit (``requirement level'') to form 132 ``detailed 2-digit occupations''.
 Second, we use a narrower definition of occupational labor markets and exploit all five digits of the occupational classification, resulting in labor markets for 1,300 different occupational types (``detailed 4-digit occupations''), which leads to a total number of 36,596 occupational labor markets.
 Third, we build a flow-adjusted measure of occupational labor market tightness to account for the fact that individuals can search for a job in a neighboring occupation (see Appendix~\ref{app:flow-adjusted}).
 Specifically, we additionally include vacancies and job seekers in all other detailed 3-digit occupations with weights that refer to transition probabilities from moving from the focal to the neighboring detailed 3-digit occupation.